Tiny-Orange-Labs/citruscore/README.md

 -   accessibility

 thats pretty boring so I am creating this gigantic overengineering boilerplate.
+This abomination includes:

+-   hapi
+-   db(? not sure yet)
+-   typescript
+-   lit
+-   lit-localize
+-   tailwind
+-   shoelace
+-   chartjs
+-   fontawesome
+-   rollup (and of course rollup plugins)
+-   railway
+-   cypress (I am pretty sure in the near future)

-This abomination includes hapi, db(? not sure yet), typescript, rollup (and of course rollup plugins), lit, lit-localize, tailwind, shoelace, chartjs, fontawesome and maybe more in the near future.
+and maybe more in the near future.

 ## Install